mrgswift/laravel-encryptenv/README.md

 For example `php artisan encryptenv:console 'php artisan migrate'`

-The first required argument `console_command` which must be wrapped in single quotes or regular quotes
+The first required argument `console_command`, must be wrapped in single quotes or regular quotes

 The second optional argument is `configkey`.
 This allows you to add console commands that require the CONFIGKEY to deployment scripts or cron jobs.